anacmamede/py_dss_toolkit/README.md

 📘 [Voltage Profile Interactive View](https://github.com/PauloRadatz/py_dss_tools/blob/master/examples/dss_tools/voltage_profile_interactive_view.ipynb)
 📘 [Voltage Profile Static View](https://github.com/PauloRadatz/py_dss_tools/blob/master/examples/dss_tools/voltage_profile_static_view.ipynb)

-## 🛠️ How to Use py-dss-tools?
+## 🛠️ How to Use py-dss-toolkit?

 ### 🔧 1.
 Directly with the `dss_tools` Object

-This approach is ideal when you want full flexibility to use `py-dss-tools` alongside your own custom logic or an existing `py-dss-interface` workflow.
+This approach is ideal when you want full flexibility to use `py-dss-toolkit` alongside your own custom logic or an existing `py-dss-interface` workflow.
 It allows you to:

-- Inject the active DSS object into `py-dss-tools` using `update_dss()`
+- Inject the active DSS object into `py-dss-toolkit` using `update_dss()`
-- Use any feature provided by `py-dss-tools` independently of the study type
+- Use any feature provided by `py-dss-toolkit` independently of the study type
 - Combine different simulation types, preprocessing, and postprocessing in a custom flow

 ✅ **Pros:**